KentoBaguetti/Netflix-Recommendation-Algorithm/README.md

 How it works:

-  1. The CSV file containing information on Netflix titles such as title name, year of release, ratings, actors, description is turned into a data frame using pandas, at the same time clearing any duplicates.
+  1. The CSV file containing information on Netflix titles such as title name, year of release, ratings, actors, and description is turned into a data frame using pandas, at the same time clearing any duplicates.

   2. The first function called is watched_movies(), which asks the users for the Netflix titles they have watched and stores them in a list.
 The method